tarwn/lessthandot-hugo/blogs/content/posts/2011-02-01-sql-university-sql-server-reporting-1.md

 • How log to retain log files.

 This is a great place to show an example of how to modify the config files.
-Let’s use FileName.
-By default, it’s ReportServerService_.
+Let's use FileName.
+By default, it's ReportServerService_.

 <div class="image_block">
   <a href="/wp-content/uploads/users/grrlgeek/ReportingServicesService Config.JPG?mtime=1296100414"><img alt="" src="/wp-content/uploads/users/grrlgeek/ReportingServicesService Config.JPG?mtime=1296100414" width="478" height="287" /></a>